 - 3. Tap \equiv and select Stakeout / [feature type]. - 4.
 Enable the Cut/Fill to surface switch. - a.
 In the Surface field, select the surface file from the current project folder.
+Only surface files that are set to visible or selectable in the Layer manager are listed.

 Alternatively, in the map select surfaces from BIM files.
-The Surface field indicates the number of surfaces you have selected in the map.

 If you cannot select surfaces in the map, make sure the BIM file is set to selectable in the Layer manager.
-If the Selection mode button h_o on the BIM toolbar is button is yellow h_o, tap it and select one of the Surface selection modes.
-To select a different surface from the map, double-tap in the map to clear the current selection and then select the new surface.
+If the Selection mode button b, on the BIM toolbar is button is yellow c, tap it and select Surface selection - Individual faces mode.